-Physical abuse is about the most popular of all forms of abuse meted on vulnerable adults.
-Physical abuse can take many forms including; hitting, slapping, forceful feeding, involuntary isolation, hair pulling, scalding or burning, improper medication etc.
+Physical abuse is the most popular of all forms of abuse meted on vulnerable adults.
+Physical abuse can take many forms including hitting, slapping, forceful feeding, involuntary isolation, hair pulling, scalding or burning, improper medication etc.

-The possible signs of physical abuse include; no explanation for injuries, malnutrition, frequent injuries, injuries that are not consistent with the person’s lifestyle, changed or subdued behavior in the presence of certain people, burns, bruises, cuts or loss of large amount of hair.
+The possible signs of physical abuse include no explanation for injuries, malnutrition, frequent injuries, injuries that are not consistent with the person’s lifestyle, changed or subdued behaviour in the presence of certain people, burns, bruises, cuts or loss of a large amount of hair.

 Sexual abuse refers to an unsolicited sexual approach from one person to another.
 Sexual abuse is also one of the abuses meted on vulnerable adults.

-The possible signs of sexual abuse include; bruising on the thigh, upper arm or neck, bloody or stained underclothing, unusual difficulty in sitting or walking, pain or swelling in the genital area, sexual transmitted diseases or unexplained discharge from genitals, unusual behavior towards a particular person, poor concentration, sleep disturbances, unusual substances around genital area, pregnancy in females that cannot consent to intercourse.
+The possible signs of sexual abuse include: bruising on the thigh, upper arm or neck, bloody or stained underclothing, unusual difficulty in sitting or walking, pain or swelling in the genital area, sexually transmitted diseases or unexplained discharge from genitals, unusual behaviour towards a particular person, poor concentration, sleep disturbances, unusual substances around the genital area, pregnancy in females that cannot consent to intercourse.

-Psychological abuse is any act or behavior by one person that causes psychological trauma on another.
-This psychological trauma includes; anxiety and depression.
+Psychological abuse is any act or behaviour by one person that causes psychological trauma on another.
+This psychological trauma includes anxiety and depression.
 Psychological abuse diminishes the sense of a person’s worth or self-esteem.
 Psychological abuse is also called emotional abuse.

-Type of physiological or emotional abuse includes; threat of harm, threat of abandonment, intimidation, name calling, mocking, preventing the expression of opinion and choice, bullying, purposefully leaving a person unattended when they need help, preventing the individual from socializing with friends or fulfilling religious or cultural goals, complaining too much about an individual etc.
+Type of physiological or emotional abuse includes the threat of harm, the threat of abandonment, intimidation, name-calling, mocking, preventing the expression of opinion and choice, bullying, purposefully leaving a person unattended when they need help, preventing the individual from socializing with friends or fulfilling religious or cultural goals, complaining too much about an individual etc.

-The possible signs of emotional abuse include; low self-esteem, inability to sleep, lack of appetite, weight loss, unusual behavior particularly silence when certain persons come into a room, signs of depression, withdrawal, aggressive behavior etc.
+The possible signs of emotional abuse include low self-esteem, inability to sleep, lack of appetite, weight loss, unusual behaviour particularly silence when certain persons come into a room, signs of depression, withdrawal, aggressive behaviour etc.